balbasty/cornucopia/README.md

 ```
 The default value for `shared` can differ from transform to transform.
 For example, the default for `ElasticTransform` is `True` (since we expect that most people want to apply the same deformation to different channels), whereas the default for `GaussianNoiseTransform` is `False` (since we want to resample noise in each channel).

-We offer a bunch of utilities to apply transforms to randomly activate the application of a transform, or randomly choose a transform to apply from a set of transforms:
+We offer utilities to randomly activate the application of a transform, or randomly choose a transform to apply from a set of transforms:
 ```python
 # 20% chance of adding noise
 img = cc.MaybeTransform(cc.GaussianNoiseTransform(), 0.2)(img)